ginkgoch/blog/source/_posts/20191230-quick-started-demo.md

 ### Tutorial Begins

 From this section, I will introduce the very basic demos through geometry, spatial analyze, style renderer, source and layers.
 I try to use pretty simple demo for example with brief code to show you how to implement a small part in a GIS app.
-When you understand the very little functions, you could build up a complex and robust GIS app by putting them together.
+When you understand the very little functions, you could build up a complex and robust cross platform mapping software  by putting them together.

 ### Use Geometries

-#### Create geometry and render with different styles
+#### Create geometry and data visualization

 [create-geoms.js](https://github.com/ginkgoch/map-quick-started-demos/blob/develop/core/geometries/create-geom.js) represents how to create point, polygon and line geometries; then set a specific style base on various geometry type and render them into an image.